BioData-Club/latex-course/README.md

 OHSU BioData Club:  LaTex and Collaborative Writing Software Introduction
 ============
-The slides for this workshop and their LaTeX source code were adapted from [this github repository](https://github.com/jdleesmiller/latex-course) under a permissive MIT license.
+The slides for this workshop and their LaTeX source code were forked from [this github repository](https://github.com/jdleesmiller/latex-course) under a permissive MIT license.

 The aim of this session is to get you attuned to the basics of writing in LaTeX as quickly as possible.
 The material is presented as a set of examples.
 Broader concepts and techniques are explained as they arise.
 Each part includes exercises that can be completed on [Overleaf](https://www.overleaf.com), a free online LaTeX editor, so **you don't have to worry about getting LaTeX and related tools installed on your computers.**

-There is actually enough material in these slides for multiple workshops, but we'll at least aim to get through **The Basics**, and hopefully some of part 2 on Structured Documents.
-If you're already familiar with writing in LaTex, you should skip forward.
+We've yet to customize these slides for BioData Club, as they already do the job of introducing learners to LaTeX quite well.
+There is enough material in these slides for multiple workshops, but we'll at least aim to get through **The Basics**, and hopefully some of part 2 on Structured Documents.
+If you're already familiar with writing in LaTex, you should skip forward - also we'll have advanced users on hand to brainstorm and answer questions.

 1. [The Basics](http://jdleesmiller.github.io/latex-course/en/part1.pdf): ideas, syntax, equations, environments, packages